tomdjong/MGS-domain-theory/README.md

 interpret the types of PCF as certain partially ordered sets leading to domain theory and Scott's model of PCF in particular.
-The central theorems of soundness and computational adequacy, formulated and proved by Plotkin, then tell us that a PCF programme computes to a value if and only if their interpretations in the model are equal.*
+The central theorems of soundness and computational adequacy, formulated and proved by Plotkin, then tell us that a PCF program computes to a value if and only if their interpretations in the model are equal.*

 ## Links to the notes